Villa Wedding in St. Thomas

 2. Your Most Important Wedding Decision

-But you know what I think is the most important decision you’ll make?
+But you know what I think is an important decision?

 Fortunately, choosing a beach for your wedding is a pretty easy decision.